Avaiga/taipy-doc/docs/manuals/gui/binding.md

     sub_page=Markdown("""  ... some content referencing {my_variable} ... """)
     ```

-    Note that we have called the initialization function *on_init()* but that's really just
+    Note that we have called the initialization function *on_init()*, but that's really just
     a way to make the code easier to understand: what we want to do here is exactly what should
     be done in the global *on_init()* callback.